Matias-Barrios/cGrep/README.md

 ### cGrep

-This is a very simple clone of grep which aims to add a little bit of concurrency when more than one file is given as input since it will start a new routine for each one given to.
+This is a very simple clone of grep which aims to add a little bit of concurrency when more than one file is given as input since it will start a new routine for each one.

 I got the idea from a book I have been reading too ( which by the way had a different approach altogether ) but I did not base the logic on it as I wanted to make it on my own from scratch as I kind of practice in my golang skills.